 7 Bookstores Too Beautiful For Words

 For voracious readers, a beautiful bookstore ranks up there with ocean views and new-baby-smell in the relaxation department.
-Take a look at these seven examples of paginated paradise.
+In honor of National Book Lovers Day, take a look at these seven examples of paginated paradise.

 1. Libreria El Ateneo Grand Splendid // Buenos Aires, Argentina